What is AWS Wavelength?

 Why should I use AWS Wavelength?

 How should I think about when to use AWS Wavelength, AWS Local Zones, or AWS Outposts for applications requiring low latency or local data processing?

 AWS helps customers deliver a consistent experience to support applications with low latency or local data processing requirements wherever they are deployed.

 AWS Wavelength is designed to deliver ultra-low latency applications to 5G devices by extending AWS infrastructure, services, APIs, and tools to 5G networks.
-Wavelength embeds storage and compute inside telco providers’ 5G networks to help developers build new applications for 5G end-users requiring single-digit millisecond latency, such as IoT devices, game streaming, autonomous vehicles, and live media production.
+Wavelength embeds storage and compute inside telco providers’ 5G networks to help developers build new applications for 5G end-users requiring ultra-low-latency, such as IoT devices, game streaming, autonomous vehicles, and live media production.

-AWS Local Zones are a new type of AWS infrastructure designed to run workloads requiring single-digit millisecond latency in more locations, including video rendering and graphics intensive, virtual desktop applications.
+AWS Local Zones are a new type of AWS infrastructure designed to run workloads requiring ultra-low-latency in more locations, including video rendering and graphics intensive, virtual desktop applications.
 Not every customer wants to operate their own on-premises data center, while others may want to get rid of their local data center entirely.
 Local Zones allow customers to take advantage of all the benefits of running compute and storage resources closer to end-users, without the need to own and operate their own data center infrastructure.

 AWS Outposts is designed for workloads that must remain on-premises due to latency requirements, but where customers want that on-prem workload to run seamlessly with their AWS workloads.
 AWS Outposts are fully managed and configurable compute and storage racks built with AWS-designed hardware, which allows customers to run compute and storage on-premises while seamlessly connecting to AWS’s broad array of cloud services.